szinya/font-icons/README.markdown

 ## Import

-To import only the mixins and variables for your specific font, import using one of the allowed font parameters:
+To import only the mixins and variables for your specific font, import using one of the allowed font parameters (listed above):

     @import font-icons/<font>